 Let's consider two alternative investments with the same ROI of 20%.
-The investment A last one year, and investment B – four years.
+Investment A last one year, and investment B – four years.
 You will get the profit from investment A within one year.
 You need three additional years to get the same gain from investment B. Undoubtedly, despite the same values of ROI, investment A is better than B.

 Return of investment may be susceptible to manipulation.
 It is because you can use different approaches to measure gain from investment and cost of investment.

-Results obtained from ROI calculations are valid and comparable only if considered gains and costs are related to the undertaken investment, and are not effects of other causes.
+Results obtained from ROI calculations are valid and comparable only if the considered gains and costs are related to the undertaken investment, and are not effects of other causes.